AlisanGuler/my-Tunes/README.md

 # Features

-- You can enjot the music!
+- You can enjoy the music!
 - Also videos would be fun!
 - You also get too many gifts!